 Winter Operations

-Snow Plowing Streets & Parking Lots
+Snow Plowing & De-Icing

 The Wellesley Department of Public Works is responsible for plowing and ice control for over 110 miles of Town roads and 32 Town parking lots.

 During all storm events our highest priority is to provide safe passage for emergency vehicles and coordinate any required school or public building closures due to weather.
-At the end of most snow storms it will take another 3 to 4 hours for DPW plows to properly push back snow and intersections.
+At the end of most snowstorms, it will take another 3 to 4 hours for DPW plows to properly push back snow and intersections.
 So please be patient while having to clear your driveway.

 If you hire a private contractor for snow removal, instruct the contractor not to push snow into the public way (into the street or onto the sidewalk) or across the street from the mouth of your driveway.
 This is a violation of Town bylaws, and the property owner could be fined up to $50 per offense.
 Similarly, remind your contractor not to plow snow onto fire hydrants in your neighborhood.

-We remind all motorists that Town bylaws also prohibit overnight street parking.
+We remind all motorists that Town bylaws prohibit overnight street parking.
 The DPW may be required to have illegally parked vehicles that interfere with our snow plowing operations towed at the owner’s expense.
-Also, please do not park your vehicle in the public way portion of the driveway—the last eight feet of the driveway nearest to the road.
+Also, please do not park your vehicle in the public way portion of the driveway—the last eight feet of the driveway is nearest to the road.
 This puts your vehicle at risk, can impede snow removal on the sidewalk and street.

 Snow Fort Warning!

 Kids love to make snow forts and igloos on top of and inside big piles of snow.
 It’s natural for kids to want to play in the biggest snow pile, because it makes for a bigger fort.
 But the biggest snow piles are often close to the road, which creates an extreme hazard for children when snowplows are in operation.
-Please be aware that even after the snow has stopped, snowplows may still be “pushing back” snow to widen travel lanes, and may not see your child if he/she is playing in a snow pile close to the road.
+Please be aware that even after the snow has stopped, snowplows may still be “pushing back” snow to widen travel lanes and may not see your child if he/she is playing in a snow pile close to the road.
 So have fun with snow forts and igloos, but well away from roads.

-The Town plows 55 miles of sidewalks (along designated school routes and in commercial areas) passable and safe for travel.
-During any serve storm our highest priority is sidewalks in commercial areas and at least on one side of main streets.
-At the end of a snow fall it will take another 12 to 72 4 hours for DPW sidewalk plows to properly all 55 miles of sidewalk.
-This is dependent on the amount of snow and length of a storm.
+During any severe winter weather our highest priority is sidewalks in commercial areas and heavily traveled main roads, with at least one side of the road plowed.
+At the end of the snow fall, it will take another 12 to 72 hours for sidewalk plows to properly all 55 miles of sidewalk.
+This depends on the amount of snow, type of snow and length of a storm.

 If you hire a private contractor for snow removal, instruct the contractor not to push snow into the public way (into the street or onto the sidewalk) or across the street from the mouth of your driveway.